The majority of teaching for the MSc in Oncology takes place off-site in a conference facility, CCT Venues Smithfield.

 The ICR’s library and information service are available to support you while you study with us.

-You will have access to a small number of core texts in the 'MSc Library' located in the teaching room at CCT Venues Barbican.
+You will have access to a small number of core texts in the 'MSc Library' located in the teaching room at CCT Venues Smithfield.
 A number of core MSc e-books are also held electronically – a full list, and how to access them, will be found on Canvas.

 There are libraries in both Chelsea and Sutton.
 There is 24-hour access for registered users.
 The physical environment at both sites provides a pleasant working space, with the opportunity for students to browse the collections and study in a quiet area.